giellalt/lang-zxx/zxx.md

 * examples:*

 * examples:*

-# Symbol affixes

-Noun inflection
+Verbs
+Verbs in the No linguistic content language are actions.

+Pronouns
+Pronouns in the No linguistic content language are references to things.

+Numerals
+Numerals in the No linguistic content language are numbers.

+Adjectives
-The No linguistic content language nouns inflect in cases.
+Adjectives in the No linguistic content language describe things and stuff.

-Proper noun inflection
-The No linguistic content language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

-Verb inflection
+Prefixes
-The No linguistic content language verbs inflect in persons.
+Prefixes in the No linguistic content language are bound to beginning of other words.

-Adjective inflection
+Nouns
-The No linguistic content language adjectives compare.
+Nouns in the No linguistic content language are things.